 In a professional setting, there is no difference between good and bad consequences – both come only after the behavior (“consequently”).
 “If” an employee does his job, then he will be paid, and “if” he slacks off, then he will be reprimanded.
 It would not make sense to promote a worker before he earns it, nor fire him until it is warranted.

-However, parents do not deal with their children in such strict terms - at least not for good behavior.
+However, parents do not deal with their children in such strict terms – at least not for good behavior.
 Consider parents who are about to go out for dinner, leaving their young children with a babysitter.
 “We are ordering pizza and letting you stay up later than usual,” they say as they put on their coats.
 “We expect to hear that you behaved well and went to sleep nicely.”
 They don’t wait for the kids to first prove themselves, and only then reward them the following night.
-They give the “consequences” before the good behavior to show that they are confident their children will behave appropriately and live up to expectations.
+They give the “consequences” before the good behavior to show that they are confident that their children will behave appropriately and live up to expectations.